 a) First we have to identify and mark all distinctive parts of the Standard PT as s, p, d and f ;

-b) assign angular momentum quantum numbers l = 0, 1, 2 and 3 to the corresponding sub shells s, p, d and f and move element He to its appropriate place in the s-block. (more discussion on this topic to follow).
+b) assign angular momentum quantum numbers l = 0, 1, 2 and 3 to the corresponding sub shells s, p, d and f and move element He to its appropriate place in the s-block.
+(Just as gas nitrogen and non-metal phosphorus are located in the same group with metal bismuth, inert helium, because of its atomic structure, should be placed in the same group with alkaline earth metals).

 e) and finally, move s-block to the right of p-block and move the footnote f-block to the left side of the table, so that the quantum numbers l are in correct order (3,2,1,0).

-This PT formulation is known as the Left Step Periodic Table (LSPT) published by Janet in 1928.
+This PT formulation is known as the Left Step Periodic Table (LSPT), first published by Charles Janet in 1928.

 Step 2.
 Correlating the primary quantum numbers with the rows.